wamp-proto/wamp-proto/docs/routing.rst

 the *Dealer*

 With WAMP, a *Callee* registers a procedure at a *Dealer* under an abstract
-name: an URI identifying the procedure.
+name: a URI identifying the procedure.
 When a *Caller* wants to call a remote procedure, it talks to the *Dealer* and only provides the URI of the procedure to be called plus any call arguments.
 The *Dealer* will look up the procedure to be invoked in his book of registered procedures.